cancerian0684/link-preview/README.md

 It makes a preview from an url, grabbing all information.
 Such as title, relevant texts and images.

+The goal of this fork is to create a version of Leonardo's link preview in Java that is independent of Android plumbing, and can be plugged into server-side projects built with a Java stack.

 Note - Required Libs: [jsoup](http://jsoup.org/ "jsoup") to parse the html code.

 ## How to use with Gradle